M1na19/docs/docs-site/docs/SSO/SSO.auth.md

 ### CSRF Tokens

-This topic can quickly get deep, so here is a concise overview of the two common approaches for implementing CSRF protection:
+This topic can quickly become a rabbit-hole, so here is a concise overview of the two common approaches for implementing CSRF protection:

 1\. **Session-based tokens (stateful)**